COPYRIGHT (C) 1984-2008 MERRILL CONSULTANTS DALLAS TEXAS USA

 Most had relatively simple BUILDPDBs with minimal tailoring.

 j.
-MXG Support Position for testing of WPS Release:
+MXG Support Position for testing of WPS Releases:

 Your current MXG Software License Agreement states: